-S-3: Whenever you approximate a polynomial with a Taylor polynomial of greater or equal degree, your Taylor polynomial is exactly the same as the function you are approximating.
-So, the error is zero.

-S-4: The constant approximation gives
+- S-3: Whenever you approximate a polynomial with a Taylor polynomial of greater or equal degree, your Taylor polynomial is exactly the same as the function you are approximating.
+So, the error is zero. - S-4: The constant approximation gives while the linear approximation gives